bravvjr/python-p4-flask-restful-cr-lab/README.md

-# REST Create and Retrieve Lab
+# REST CRUD Lab

 ## Learning Goals

 - Build RESTful APIs that are easy to navigate and use in applications.
 - Develop a Flask API with successful frontend connections via `fetch()`.
-- Integrate create and retrieve routes with the associated actions to return the appropriate JSON data.
+- Integrate update and delete routes with the associated actions to return the appropriate JSON data.

 ---